ng-Classic/ng-classic/aio/content/guide/zone.md

     Some examples include `WebSocket.onmessage()` and `Canvas.toBlob()`.

     The preceding list contains most common scenarios in which the application might change the data.
-    Angular runs change detection whenever it detects that data could have changed.
+    Angular Classicruns change detection whenever it detects that data could have changed.
     The result of change detection is that the DOM is updated with new data.
-    Angular detects the changes in different ways.
+    Angular Classicdetects the changes in different ways.
-    For component initialization, Angular calls change detection explicitly.
+    For component initialization, Angular Classiccalls change detection explicitly.
-    For [asynchronous operations](https://developer.mozilla.org/docs/Learn/JavaScript/Asynchronous), Angular uses a zone to detect changes in places where the data could have possibly mutated and it runs change detection automatically.
+    For [asynchronous operations](https://developer.mozilla.org/docs/Learn/JavaScript/Asynchronous), Angular Classicuses a zone to detect changes in places where the data could have possibly mutated and it runs change detection automatically.

 ## Zones and execution contexts